-Because of her established role in the indie scene she is much in demand to direct music videos – the latest being ‘Everyday’ for The Voice finalists Baby Sol and female fronted punk band Industry Standard and their debut single ‘Abstract Doom’.
+Because of her established role in the indie scene she is much in demand to direct music videos – the latest being ‘Everyday’ for The Voice finalist Miss Baby Sol which won both the Rome and Munich Best Female Director Awards in November.
+She also recently directed the female fronted punk band Industry Standard and their debut single ‘Abstract Doom’.

 Link to Giddy Stratospheres Guardian feature;